SnapLogic/documentation/autosync/config-aws-s3-acct-as-data-source.md

-# Configure AWS S3 as a source
+# Use AWS S3 as a source

 When creating or editing an AutoSync integration, step 1 requires you to provide connection parameters for the selected source.
 You can create a new connection configuration or select from saved configurations.
 When available, the list of saved configurations includes: